Do you dream about being a sole proprietor or starting your own business?

 48. The founders of startup businesses tend to be in their 40s.

-49. Startup SMB owners are most likely to achieve success between the mid-30s and up to the age of 50.
+49. Startup SMB owners are most likely to achieve success between the mid-30s and the age of 50.

 50. After the age of 50, the likelihood of startup success declines.